I’ve been wondering all day why there were so many photos of dishes with asparagus at Food Gawker until I read that asparagus and spring go together.

 Anyway, lunch today was this tofu and asparagus stir fry.
 It was just a supplement, really, because we had leftover pasta from last night.
 I cooked two pizzas (margherita) and a pot of Italian sausage pasta last night (yes, I will be posting the recipes for both in a short while) and, obviously, I overestimated my household’s eating capacity.
 Both pizzas were gone before everyone went to bed but there was some pasta left that I wasn’t sure would be enough for lunch.

 Is this dish complicated?
 Of course not!
 This is a dish with only eight ingredients — nine if you count the cooking oil.
 Preparation time is ten minutes; cooking time is under 10 minutes.

-1 tbsp. of oyster sauce (for strict vegetarians, there are vegetarian oyster sauces)
+- 1 tablespoon oyster sauce - (for strict vegetarians, there are vegetarian oyster sauces)

-2 c. of cooking oil for deep frying
+- 2 cups cooking oil - for deep frying

 - Heat the cooking oil in a wok or frying pan.